 Following the results of the 2012 Saint Emilion Classification, Chateau Haut Corbin was merged into Chateau Grand Corbin, which gave the estate an additional 6.4 hectares of vines.

 The terroir, located not far from the Pomerol, St. Emilion border is mostly sand with clay and bits of iron in the soil.
 The vines are old.
 On average, the vines at Grand Corbin are close to 40 years of age.

-Chateau Grand Corbin is a traditional Bordeaux wine estate that picks their fruit by hand.
-To produce the wine at Grand Corbin, after sorting the grapes, the berries are moved to temperature controlled, stainless steel vats for 5-8 days of cold maceration.
+Chateau Grand Corbin is a traditional Bordeaux wine estate that picks its fruit by hand.
+To produce the wine at Grand Corbin, after sorting the grapes, the berries are moved to temperature-controlled, stainless steel vats for 5-8 days of cold maceration.